LAST REVIEWED Apr 23 2021 11 MIN READ

 CalSavers, formerly known as Secure Choice, is California’s retirement savings program for the millions of private-sector workers who don’t currently have a way to save for retirement at work.
 CalSavers stipulates that employers must offer a retirement savings plan—AND, if they fail to offer one of their own, they must offer their employees CalSavers, the state-operated retirement savings plan (or else face fines).
 The plan has a strong focus on small businesses, focusing on employers with five or more employees.

-California is one of more than 30 states to have considered or passed legislation regarding state-run retirement savings programs.
+California is one of 46 states that have either considered or passed legislation regarding state-run retirement savings programs.
 So, why does California (and other states) need a program like this?
 In short, because so many Californians—7.4 million workers aged 25-64, to be specific—don’t have access to the most common tools to help them save for retirement.
 Put another way, 61% of private sector workers have no way to save for retirement through their employer, according to data from the University of California, Berkeley’s Labor Center: